ysr25/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder.

    1. Double-click the jar file.<br>
-      Expected: Shows the GUI with a set of sample contacts.
+      Expected: Shows the GUI with a set of sample flashcards.
 The window size may not be optimum.

 1. Saving window preferences